-The Indiana Family and Social Services Administration will start a new program called "PathWays" on July 1, 2024, for Hoosiers 60 and older who receive Medicaid benefits (excluding Healthy Indiana Plan Medicaid recipients and PACE participants).
-The stated goal of this program is to provide more services to seniors such as transportation to medical appointments, home health visits, and help with food, in order to help Hoosiers age at home instead of in a nursing home.
+The Indiana Family and Social Services Administration started a new program called "PathWays for Aging" on July 1, 2024, for Hoosiers 60 and older who receive Medicaid benefits (excluding Healthy Indiana Plan Medicaid recipients and PACE participants).
+The stated goal of this program is to provide more services to seniors, including transportation to medical appointments, home health visits, and nutritional assistance, in order to help Hoosiers age at home instead of in a nursing home.